* Bond yields edge lower on global risk aversion

 MUMBAI, May 22 Indian federal bond yields fell slightly on Tuesday after continued global risk aversion offset disappointment the central bank had refrained from announcing a new 10-year paper at its auction this week.

-Traders saw that as a tactical move intended to increase the supply of this maturity to facilitate bond purchases.
+Instead, the RBI will sell more of the existing 2021 benchmark bonds, despite a ballooning outstanding issuance, in what traders saw as a tactical move intended to increase the supply of this maturity to facilitate bond purchases.

 "It looks like the RBI will support the market via continuous OMOs.
 The benchmark yield may move to 8.45 percent on the support," said Harish Agarwal, dealer with First Rand Bank in Mumbai.